ChatFAQ/ChatFAQ/back/README.md

 This is ChatFAQ's core component, the orchestrator of ChatGPT.
 It manages client-to-messaging platform connections, session storage, datasets and models registration, FSM registration, FSM executions (intended only for simple FSMs), etc...

+The ChatFAQ/back folder contains the backend API server code for the ChatFAQ application.
+It is relevant to the whole project because it:

+- Handles all data processing and business logic separately from the frontend code
+- Exposes API endpoints that the frontend applications (admin, widget, etc) integrate with to fetch/send data
+- Allows the frontend and backend to be developed and scaled independently while sharing a common API interface
+- Centralizes data access, authentication, asynchronous/background tasks in a single place

+It powers the core chatbot functionality and data management that the entire ChatFAQ system is built upon, while keeping these concerns separated from the presentation layer code.
+The frontend applications consume the backend APIs to retrieve and manipulate data, but have no dependencies on the specific implementation.

+This separation of frontend and backend is a best practice that enables independent development, testing and operations of the different tiers—a fundamental aspect of how the overall ChatFAQ project is structured and functions as a modern web application.

 ## Prerequisites

 Make sure the next list of packages are installed on your system: